IOC boss Bach impressed by slopestyle 'cool guys'

 "You know, that's the new generation," said the German lawyer.

-As well as kudos for the Olympic newbies, Bach had special praise for a Games veteran after 40-year-old Ole Einar Bjoerndalen won Saturday's biathlon sprint to claim a record-equaling 12th Winter Games medal.
+As well as kudos for the Olympic newbies, Bach had special praise for a Games veteran after 40-year-old Ole Einar Bjoerndalen won Saturday's biathlon sprint to claim a record-equalling 12th Winter Games medal.

-The Norwegian became the oldest Winter Games gold medalist and matched compatriot Bjorn Daehlie's medals mark.
+The Norwegian became the oldest Winter Games gold medallist and matched compatriot Bjorn Daehlie's medals mark.

 Bjoerndalen now has seven golds to his name.